amazeeio/docs/local_docker_development/drupal_site_containers.md

 ## Connect into container

-To run commands like drush, git or other things within the container, you need to connect to the container.
+To run commands like `drush`, `git` or other things within the container, you need to connect to the container.

 	docker exec -itu drupal changeme.com.docker.amazee.io bash